 Biography

-Rachael found inspiration as a child at her family’s cabin in Big Sur, which led her to pursue a degree in marine sciences at Cal Poly SLO.
-Starting her career in marine conservation, she worked on ocean issues with government and nonprofit employers.
-She later spent two transformative years in New Zealand where she became a certified watershed restoration practitioner.
-Mastering techniques to restore the water cycle, rehydrate degraded ecosystems, and regenerate our waterways, she learned that marine environmental health is deeply entwined with human behaviors on land.
+Rachael’s passion for water began in childhood at her family’s cabin in Big Sur, inspiring her to study marine sciences at Cal Poly, SLO.
+Starting her career in marine conservation, she worked with a range of both government and nonprofit organizations on ocean issues, from marine invertebrate and pelagic fisheries research to managing a network of international chapters for ocean conservation.
+She later spent two transformative years in New Zealand where she learned techniques to restore the water cycle and later became a certified watershed restoration practitioner.
 Rachael is a passionate water advocate, with reverence for the importance of protecting water as the vital thread that intertwines all of life together.
-She is an avid lover of backcountry trips, surfing, gardening, mindfulness practices, and all things creative, and can often be found in her natural habitat: water!
+She is an avid lover of backcountry trips, surfing, paddleboarding, gardening, and all things creative, and can often be found in her natural habitat: water!